-The use of business cards is still one of the best strategies when it comes to marketing yourself and your business to your potential customers.
+Using business cards is still one of the best strategies for marketing yourself and your business to your potential customers.
 I have seen so many designers and other professionals who still invest in creating business cards that are clean, unique and stand out among the crowd.
-A simple card can bring you and your company great results, when you create them with care.
+A simple card can bring you and your company great results when you create them with care.

 The right use of colors and images incorporated with other elements like logo and text will make your card build a unique identity portraying a good impression to your target audience.
 To further help you out in this, here are some important tips you may consider in terms of using colors and images:

 Do use color for interest and to emphasize other elements.
-Use them in the most important elements of your business card design but not overdo it – remember, less is still better.
+Use them in the most important elements of your business card design but do not overdo it – remember, less is still better.
 It can be in your logo design, company name or other graphics.
-Colors can also be your identity so it is better if you use a color scheme which best represents your company.
+Colors can also be your identity, so using a color scheme that best represents your company is better.
 Most likely, it can be the scheme used in your company logo.

 ConsorciumSTS Business Card Design